ahenry890/Tic-Tac-Toe/README.markdown

 A Tic-Tac-Toe game with the ability to choose X's or O's

-Ends game eiether by somebody winning to tie occuring Opponent diffculuty is not too High
+Ends game either by somebody winning to tie occuring Opponent diffculuty is not too High

 Game can be reset by pressing button